Solid or liquid particles suspended within the atmosphere (see “sulfate aerosols” and “black carbon aerosols”).

 activities such as landfills, livestock and livestock wastes, natural gas and petroleum systems, coalmines, rice fields, and wastewater treatment.
 CH4 has a relatively short atmospheric lifetime of approximately 10 years, but its 100-year GWP is currently estimated to be approximately 23 times that of CO2.
 Nitrous Oxide (N2O): N2O is among the six greenhouse gases to be curbed under the Kyoto Protocol.
 N2O is produced by natural processes, but there are also substantial emissions from human activities such as agriculture and fossil fuel combustion.
 The atmospheric lifetime of N2O is approximately 100 years, and its 100-year GWP is currently estimated to be 296 times that of CO2.

-The maximum rated output of a generator under specific conditions designated by the
+The maximum rated output of a generator under specific conditions designated by the manufacturer.

 A statistical method allowing convenient comparison of data by choosing a specific parameter to be equal to unity (in this report, one) and adjusting all other data points to values which preserve their multiplicative relation to the original.